 - Re-sift the flour with the salt, and baking soda onto a sheet of foil or waxed paper.

 - Beat the egg and brown sugar in a medium bowl using high speed of electric mixer until light and frothy (2 minutes).
 Beat in the vanilla extract and then the melted butter.
-Add the flour mixture and stir by hand until it is mostly blended in, then stir in the pecans butterscotch chips and stir until fully mixed.
+Add the flour mixture and stir by hand until it is mostly blended in, then add the pecans and butterscotch chips and stir until fully mixed.

-- Pour the batter into the pan, smooth the top, and bake on center rack for 27-30 minutes or until a toothpick inserted in the center comes out with a few moist crumbs.
+- Pour the batter into the pan, smooth the top.
+Bake on center rack for 27-30 minutes or until a toothpick inserted in the center comes out with a few moist crumbs.
 Remove from oven and place on a wire rack.
 Cool completely before cutting into squares.

 For the sugar, I used a mixture of both dark and light brown sugar, but weighed to to make sure I was using 160 grams.
 Dark brown sugar weighs a little more than light.